 A study from UCLA found that people’s unconscious body language is often more honest than their conscious words, especially regarding attraction and comfort levels.

-3. He Avoids Deep Emotional Intimacy
+3. He Keeps Emotional Intimacy at Arm’s Length

 Emotional walls can be a sign that someone is hiding a fundamental part of themselves.
 When someone is pretending to be straight, forming deep emotional bonds can feel dangerous because it might lead to more questions or self-discovery.